Best Fitness Trackers Under $100 (2026)

 Pick Inspire 3 if: you want the most accurate sleep/HR data, the easiest app, and don't mind the small screen or Premium upsell.

-Pick Smart Band 10 if: you want a big bright display, three weeks of battery, and zero subscriptions for half the price.
+Pick Smart Band 10 if: you want a big bright display, three weeks of battery, and zero subscriptions for less.

 Fitbit Air vs Amazfit Helio Strap